 If you’re really lucky, you will see a lot of attentive faces

 You’ll be in no doubt that the audience is fully connected with what the speaker has to say.
 You may even be impressed with their presentation skills.

 They are connected

-The former is the result of a mindful presenter who has a high regard for her audience and is fully and properly prepared.
+The former is the result of a mindful presenter who is fully and properly prepared.

-Here are 4 powerful ways to develop the presentation skills needed to connect with any audience.
+Here are 4 powerful ways to develop the presentation skills needed to connect with your audience.

 1) Pack a punch with your visuals

 If you are using slides they should complement and amplify your message; not perplex or bore your audience.